Series: 200 Administrative Services

 Procedures:

-This Operating Procedure does not preclude the application of other College policies or state or local laws or regulations.
+This Operating Procedure does not preclude the application of other College policies or procedures or federal, state, or local laws or regulations.
 Students or personnel who engage in disruptive conduct will be subject to disciplinary action, pursuant to applicable College policy and procedures.
 Disruptive Participants will be referred to local law enforcement and may be removed from campus.
-The College will enforce this Operating Procedure in a content and viewpoint neutral manner.
+The College will enforce this Operating Procedure in a content- and viewpoint-neutral manner.

-Expressive Activity that is promoted in advance or expected to draw a crowd of at least 10 persons should register in advance, preferably at least 48 hours prior to the requested start of any Expressive Activity, by completing the Expressive Activity Reservation Form through which organizers may request use of an area of campus listed in Section III Location.
-Such form will be submitted to a dean over Student Life or designee for approval and coordination with applicable campus officials, such as the JCCC Facilities Scheduling Office or Police Department and will allow organizers to reserve an area of campus listed in Section III Location.
-While additional locations on campus may also be available for scheduled Expressive Activity, these may include additional security concerns, scheduling conflicts, rental fees, or resource constraints.
+Expressive Activity that is promoted in advance or expected to draw a crowd of at least 10 persons should register in advance, preferably at least 48 hours prior to the requested start of any Expressive Activity, by completing the Expressive Activity Reservation Form through which organizers may request use of an area of campus listed in Section III of this Operating Procedure.
+Such form will be submitted to the Office of Student Life and Leadership Development for approval and coordination with applicable campus officials, such as the JCCC Facilities Scheduling Office or Police Department, and will allow organizers to reserve an area of campus listed herein in Section III Location.
+While additional locations on campus may also be available for scheduled Expressive Activity, these may involve additional security concerns, scheduling conflicts, rental fees, or resource constraints.
 No reservation will be denied based on the content or viewpoint of the proposed Expressive Activity or organizer, and any denial will include written rationale for the decision.
-Appeals may be submitted in writing within ten (10) days to the Vice President of Student Success and Engagement designee.
+Appeals may be submitted in writing within ten (10) days to the Vice President of Student Success and Engagement or designee.

-For events occurring on city sidewalks and streets adjacent to the College, organizers should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable state and federal law.
+For events occurring on city sidewalks and streets adjacent to the College, organizers should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable federal, state, and local laws and regulations.

-When an unscheduled Expressive Activity conflicts with an event that was previously scheduled for the same time and space, the unscheduled activity may be relocated to allow for the scheduled event or preparations for it.
+When an unscheduled Expressive Activity conflicts with an event that was previously scheduled for the same time and space, the unscheduled activity may be relocated to allow for the scheduled event or preparations for the scheduled event.

 III.
 Location